Aquostic II – That's a Fact!

-Aquostic II – That's a Fact! is the thirty-second studio album by English rock band Status Quo, released on 21 October 2016.
-It is the last album to feature guitarist and vocalist Rick Parfitt prior to his death on 24 December 2016.
-Hannah Rickard, with whom Rossi collaborated on their common album "We Talk Too Much" in 2019, can be heard as violinist and background singer.
+Aquostic II – That's a Fact! is the thirty-second studio album by British rock band Status Quo, released on 21 October 2016.
+It is the last album to feature guitarist and vocalist Rick Parfitt, who died on 24 December 2016.
+Hannah Rickard, with whom Francis Rossi collaborated on their 2019 duet album We Talk Too Much, can be heard as violinist and background singer.

+Upon its initial announcement, Aquostic II was promoted with the subtitle "One More for the Road", taken from the title of the band's ongoing acoustic tour and one of the album's original compositions.
+The subtitle was changed shortly before release to the more recognisable "That's a Fact", using the name of a re-recorded track from the 1976 chart-topping album Blue For You, and reflecting the song's status as one of Aquostic IIs lead songs and promotional singles.
+The album is the band's second - and second consecutive - acoustic record and is a direct sequel to 2014's commercially and critically successful Aquostic – Stripped Bare.
+Like its predecessor, the album once again features a range of older and often particularly popular Status Quo songs played acoustically, making use of special rearrangements for the enhanced acoustic instrumentation, which again includes a female backing ensemble and several classical instruments.

-Prior to its release, Aquostic II was announced with the addition "One More for the Road", named after the new track and the ongoing tour.
-It is their second acoustic album, following on from their Aquostic – Stripped Bare album from 2014, and features old Status Quo songs played acoustically along with the new songs "One for the Road" and "One of Everything".
-A third new track called "Is Somebody Rocking Your Heart" is part of the deluxe edition.
-A rearranged version of this song, written by Francis Rossi and Bob Young, reappeared as a duet between Bonnie Tyler and Rossi on the former's 2019 album Between The Earth And The Stars under the title "Someone's Rockin' Your Heart".
+The album also features three entirely new compositions: "One for the Road" and "One of Everything" on the standard edition (and all CD and digital releases of the album), and "Is Somebody Rocking Your Heart", exclusive to the deluxe edition.
+A rearranged version of the latter song, written by Rossi and Bob Young, reappeared as a duet between Bonnie Tyler and Rossi on the former's 2019 album Between The Earth And The Stars under the title "Someone's Rockin' Your Heart".

-The two released singles "Hold You Back" and "That's a Fact" each consist of one track, they were only distributed for promotional uses.
+The two released singles from Aquostic II, "Hold You Back" and "That's a Fact", each consist of only the title track.
+Both releases were solely for promotional distribution (e.g. to radio stations).